 Why was the VBER reviewed?

-In which areas has the safe harbour been extended?
+In which areas was the safe harbour extended?

 Several changes will likely be welcomed by businesses that consider the current VBER as too restrictive.
 Most notably, suppliers may in the future impose certain restrictions on a buyer’s ability to actively target individual customers (so-called active sales restrictions), particularly in selective or exclusive distribution constellations.
 The new VBER will also allow suppliers to appoint multiple exclusive distribution partners for the same exclusive territory or exclusive customer group (shared exclusivity; according to the new guidelines, this should not exceed 5 exclusive distributors).